What Should I Do After Having A Car Accident?

 As a result, insurance companies have been the target of accusations of engaging in unfair and illegal claims practices.
 Many such changes have led to government investigations and fines against insurance companies.

-A personal injury attorney protects your legal interests
+Yes!
+A personal injury attorney protects your legal rights.

 Your insurance adjuster has the contractual right to determine how the accident happened.
 However, they do not have the right to tape-record you or have you sign a sworn statement without your permission.

-Such a statement will be tried to be used against you in order to reduce the value of your case.
+Such a statement will be tried to be used against you to reduce the value of your case.

 The less you say, the better